Historic Adventism: Official church reaction

 The Seventh-day Adventist Church has officially reacted to two organizations that some say have "historic Adventist" theology, Hope International, and the Hartland Institute (USA) and Remnant Ministries (Australia).
 In 1998, the General Conference established a committee to evaluate the beliefs and activities and the committee produced a report expressing "serious concerns with respect to the nature and purpose of Hope International and associates."

 The conclusion of the report stated that "by rejecting the authority of the world church in session when their interpretation of Scripture and the Spirit of Prophecy differs from that of the church, Hope International and associates have set their authority above that of the world church and operate in a manner that is consistent with offshoot movements."
 The report also contained a significant escalation: "If Hope International and associates cannot bring themselves into harmony with the body of the world church, clearly evidenced within 12 months, the Seventh-day Adventist Church may need to consider whether there exists a "persistent refusal to recognize properly constituted church authority or to submit to the order and discipline of the church" (Church Manual, p.
 169)."

 According to one article, the policy of the Adventist church in North America is that members of Hartland or Hope International may not hold any church office.

 Organizations and people

 Para-church ministries

-In addition to Hope International (Seventh-day Adventist), and the Hartland Institute, there are a number of para-church organizations that assist in the articulation and defense of the Historic Adventists' views.
+In addition to Hope International and the Hartland Institute, there are a number of para-church organizations that assist in the articulation and defense of the Historic Adventists' views.
 Hope International, formerly led by Ron Spear, runs a publishing ministry and a health center.
 Hartland Institute comprises an educational college and health center associated with Colin Standish (who founded the organization).
 It publishes their books and others, as well as Last Generation magazine.

 Remnant Ministries was founded by Russell Standish and is based in Australia.